cimo/Npm_pid/README.md

 # Pid

-PID management.
+Npm package, process id.
 Light, fast and secure.
 Writed with native Typescript code and no dependencies are used.

 ## Pack